Photos from the opening round of the 2014 NCAA regional between Boston University and No. 11 Arizona.

-Kathryn Gleason, a 16-year coaching veteran with a combined four appearances in the Women's College World Series as a player and assistant, returns for her second season as the head coach of the Boston University softball team.
+Kathryn Gleason, a 17-year coaching veteran with a combined four appearances in the Women's College World Series as a player and assistant, returns for her third season as the head coach of the Boston University softball team after leading the Terriers to the 2014 Patriot League title.

 A total of five Terriers earned All-Conference honors with Jayme Mask being named 2013 America East Player of the Year.
 Under Gleason, the outfielder increased her hitting average by 32 points to a league-high .399 and also tied a school record with 37 stolen bases, topping her previous high by 12.
 Mask also earned ECAC Division I All-Star and NFCA All-Northeast Region First Team accolades.